polyipseity/comp-4321/INSTALL.md

 ```
 This will create a new directory named "comp-4321" and clone the repository into it.

+_You may also download zip, but then you need to take care when navigating to the project directory in step 3_

 **Step 3:**
 Navigate to the project directory: Use the cd command to navigate to the project directory.
 Run the following command:
 ```